Dry Eye Syndrome

 How is dry eye syndrome treated?

-Your healthcare provider may change the type of contact lenses that you wear.
+Your provider may change the type of contact lenses that you wear.
 You may need to stop wearing your contact lenses.
-Your healthcare provider may stop or change medicine that is causing your dry eyes.
+Your provider may stop or change medicine that is causing your dry eyes.
 You may also need any of the following: